envato/google-analytics-for-wordpress/readme.txt

 This section describes how to install the plugin and get it working.

+1. Delete any existing `gapp` folder from the `/wp-content/plugins/` directory
 1. Upload `gapp` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to the options panel under the 'Plugins' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+2.2: switched to the new tracking code
+2.1: made sure tracking was disabled on preview pages 2.0: added AdSense tracking
 1.5: added option to enable admin tracking, off by default

 == Frequently Asked Questions ==